 LanguageName is the native name of the language (so not the English name).
 It is displayed in the list of available languages on the Select Language dialog in a multilingual installation.

-LanguageID is the numeric "language identifier" of the language.
-Refer to the list of valid language identifiers on MSDN.
+.
 This, along with LanguageCodePage, is used for the purpose of auto-detecting the most appropriate language to use by default, so be sure it is set correctly.
 It should always begin with a "$" sign, since language identifiers are in hexadecimal.
 If no language identifier currently exists for the language, set this to zero.

-LanguageCodePage specifies the "code page" (character set) used by the compiler to convert any ASCII text in the language's files to Unicode text.
+LanguageCodePage specifies the "code page" (character set) used by the compiler to convert any non-Unicode text in the language's files to Unicode text.
 Note that any text in the .iss file such as a [CustomMessages] entry for the language is never converted and should be in Unicode already.

 If no code page currently exists for the language, set LanguageCodePage to zero and only use Unicode text (UTF-8) in the languages's files.